otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/01-react-native-and-expo.md

 ## Take a Screenshot

-We will use the **react-native-view-shot** library to take a screenshot of the image that is displayed on the screen.
+We will use the **react-native-view-shot** dependency to take a screenshot of the image that is displayed on the screen.

 ### Getting Started

-To get started, install the **react-native-view-shot** and **expo-media-library** libraries:
+To get started, install the following dependencies:

 ```bash
 npm install react-native-view-shot expo-media-library